uriahnewkirk/speedrun-routes/Pokemon/Yellow151.md

 Respawn, Open Menu and encounter GENGAR in VIRIDIAN FOREST
 *GENGAR*: THUNDERSHOCK once &  catch

 ## dexLG

 Timer stops at Hall of Fame

+(outdated route that doesn't use "THE MANIP": http://wiki.pokemonspeedruns.com/index.php/Pok%C3%A9mon_Yellow/151_Pok%C3%A9mon/Stable_Unstable_Route)